MyGLE

 F-Droid listing

 For the public release, MyGLE targets a clean F-Droid listing with zero anti-features applied.
-That means the inherited Google Maps SDK and ML Kit dependencies get replaced with the FOSS MapLibre renderer and manual-entry alternatives, and the build is set up for reproducible builds on F-Droid's build server.
-The community privacy audit at research/privacy-audit/ in the repo enumerates the work.
+The inherited Google Maps SDK has already been replaced with the FOSS MapLibre renderer (shipping today); ML Kit dependencies get replaced with manual-entry alternatives, and the build is set up for reproducible builds on F-Droid's build server.
+The community privacy audit at research/privacy-audit/ in the repo enumerates the remaining work.

 Geo-bound filter lists ("bubbles")